 The originally proposed design for the Atlanta Georgia Temple fell short of "Mormon Temple" status in the eyes of a Faith & Values reviewer for the Atlanta Journal-Constitution, who noted the absence of a spire and gold angel.
-Church Public Affairs Director for Atlanta, Donald Conkey, forwarded the review to the First Presidency.
-A short time later, on January 10, 1982, church architect Emil B. Fetzer announced revised plans for the temple, which commenced a tradition of including a spire and angel Moroni on every successive Latter-day Saint temple.
+A short time later, on January 10, 1982, church architect Emil B. Fetzer announced revised plans for the temple, which commenced a tradition of including a spire and angel Moroni on nearly every successive Latter-day Saint temple.

 In May 1983, over 60,000 people toured the Atlanta Georgia Temple during its nearly three-week public open house.
 The first day of the open house was reserved for VIP guests including various local leaders and baseball legend Dale Murphy of the Atlanta Braves—himself a member of the Church.

 At the dedication of the Atlanta Georgia Temple, President Hinckley promised that the baptistry would one day be enlarged.
 That promise was fulfilled 14 years later when a renovation project enlarged the baptistry, added offices, and remodeled the waiting rooms.
 President Hinckley himself returned to the temple to dedicate the baptistry addition.